 When disaster hits: Lessons from others

-Whether a tornado, hurricane, flood, wildfire or earthquake, when disaster hits a community - or a United Methodist church - pastors and congregations need to be prepared.
-This is the second of two parts on how to be ready for sudden natural disasters.
+Whether a tornado, hurricane, flood, wildfire or earthquake, when disaster hits a community — or a United Methodist church — pastors and congregations need to be prepared.
+This is the first of two parts on how to be ready for sudden natural disasters.
 For more information, go to Churches Dealing with Disaster.

 "One touch of nature makes the whole world kin," wrote William Shakespeare.